 At Reach, we believe that good organizing doesn’t end when the door closes or when you walk away from the person you’ve just canvassed.
 Instead, we want to build lasting, positive connections and relationships with our communities, so Reach gives you the tools to do just that.

 On the Person Screen, right under the person’s name at the top of the screen, you’ll notice a series of round buttons.
 These are the Contact Action buttons.
-In many cases, they will be grey and disabled when you first reach a new person.
+While you will always be able to use the Message button to contact someone via various apps in your phone, in many cases, the phone and email buttons will be grey and disabled when you first reach a new person.
 That is because you have not yet added any contact info for that person to Reach.
-Add a phone number or email address and tap Save in the top right to see these buttons come alive.
+Add a phone number or email address in the Contact Info tab and tap Save to see these buttons come alive.

 Available Contact Actions